 The film is a single screen, moving image version of the piece, comprised of rendered video footage, exported from the Unity Game Engine.

-A seven screen projected version of the film will be installed at Inspace for the duration of the exhibition.
-Available to view on Potterrow, every day from 3-10pm 12 -30 November.
+A seven screen projected version of the film was installed at Inspace for the duration of the exhibition.
+This was available to view at Potterrow from 12th -30th November 2020.

 The result is an artwork, which attempts to immerse the viewer in the poetic, human and ethical issues that the activities of lab raise.
 We began as part of the body is a distributed artwork, comprised of multiple components including; mixed reality, augmented reality, installation, sound, 3D prints and film.